Florida Bioluminescence Kayaking Tours

 Florida Bioluminescence Kayaking is a bucket list entry for Eco-adventurers of all ages and all kayaking experience levels.
 This is an outdoor adventure eco-tour that will be limited in number as to provide an intimate outdoor experience.
 There is just no way to get close to wildlife with 60 tourists, in a group, on the water, (yeah let that mental image sink in lol).

-Our tours will launch on the Indian River Lagoon, which has been dubbed by the more senior outfits as "Florida's Bioluminescence Bay", in the belly of the Merritt Island National Wildlife Refugeor Kiwanis Island on the Banana River in Merritt Island (Your confirmation follow up email will have a directional link provided for the launch site of your kayak tour).
+Our tours will launch on the Indian River Lagoon, which has been dubbed by the more senior outfits as "Florida's Bioluminescence Bay", in the belly of the Merritt Island National Wildlife Refuge on the Indian Lagoon in Titusville, FL.
+(Your confirmation follow up email will have a directional link provided for the launch site of your kayak tour).

 There is no light pollution on the Refuge, so the bioluminescence, as well as the MILKY-WAY GALAXY above, are extremely bright on moonless nights.
 Milky-Way season coinsides with our Bioluminescence season!
 What that means is that from March to October we (those of us in the northern hemisphere) are able to see into the center of the galaxy.
 Annnd what that means is that we are able to see the bands of our Milky-Way galaxy (which is shaped like a spiral or like a hurricane) over our heads at night, in stunning detail!